lunageens/AnsymoBDD2/README.md

 ## 1.4 Logging frameworks
 **Log4j** and **SLF4J** are used to log application-related messages, such as the warnings were needed in some tests.
 Therefore, it is used in the Step files.

  -  Log4j is a logging library to log messages in Java applications.
 It allows developers to configure logging behavior dynamically and provides various logging levels (e.g., DEBUG, INFO, WARN, ERROR) to differentiate the severity of logged messages.
 Log4j also supports different output targets such as console, file, and database.
 The logging messages are configured in the [`log4j.properties`](src/test/resources/log4j.properties) file.
+We use this framework in the steps classes to give warnings and informational messages to the user.
  -  SLF4J (Simple Logging Facade for Java) provides a common API for various logging frameworks, including Log4j.

 Browser-specific logs in Firefox were long and suppressed via the following line in the [`WebDriverManager.java`](src/main/java/managers/WebDriverManager.java) class: